hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.md

     hard drive is attached to, defaults to "ide".
 When set to "sata", the drive is attached to an AHCI SATA controller.
 When set to "scsi", the drive is attached to an LsiLogic SCSI controller.

+-   `hard_drive_nonrotational` (boolean) - Forces some guests (i.e. Windows 7+)
+    to treat disks as SSDs and stops them from performing disk fragmentation.

+-   `hard_drive_discard` (boolean) - When this value is set to true, a VDI image will be shrunk in response to the trim command from the guest OS.
+    The size of the cleared area must be at least 1MB.

 -   `headless` (boolean) - Packer defaults to building VirtualBox virtual machines by launching a GUI that shows the console of the machine